Documentation Index

 Within the Privacy Policy, you must clearly report which are:

 • Data Controller: determines the purposes for which and the means by which personal data is processed.
-Generally, is the company/organization that owns the DPS application, and that has a legal contract with the end-users of the DPS.
+Generally, it is the company/organization that owns the DPS application and has a legal contract with the end-users of the DPS.

 Sensitive data management not allowed

-In accordance with article 9 of the GDPR, Servitly does not authorize the Customer to use Servitly in such a way that the Customer may collect and record Personal Data belonging to special categories, for instance, those that reveal: the racial or ethnic origin, political opinions, religious or philosophical convictions, union membership.
-The prohibition also includes data: genetic, biometrics intended to uniquely identify a natural person (for example, a group of photographs uploaded online, or at the airports where the image of the individual is scanned to identify it), related to health (also the simple one-hand wound), related to the sexual life or sexual orientation of the person, judicial (reveal the existence of criminal provisions susceptible of registration in the criminal register, or the quality of suspect or accused).
+In accordance with article 9 of the GDPR, Servitly does not authorize the Customer to use Servitly in such a way that the Customer may collect and record Personal Data belonging to special categories, for instance, those that reveal racial or ethnic origin, political opinions, religious or philosophical convictions, or union membership.
+The prohibition also includes genetic data; biometric data intended to uniquely identify a natural person; data related to health; and data related to the sexual life, sexual orientation, or judicial status of the person.

 Terms of Service